Bakedbear/printf/README.md

 * %x: Prints the hexadecimal representation of an unsigned decimal in lowercase letters
 * %X: Prints the hexadecimal representation of an unsigned decimal in uppercase letters
 * %r: Prints a reversed string
-* %R: Prints the Rot13 interpretation of a string
+* %R: Prints the Rot13 interpretation of a string: